Kethen/aemu_postoffice/server_njs/usage.md

 Factors to consider while tuning the server under high load:

+- Most of the time the optimal maximum number of workers is (the number of CPU cores you have) - 1.
 - If workers are using the CPU way more than the main thread, then it might be time to increase the worker thread count.
 Go up by one worker and re-test.
 Workers not getting enough CPU resources will cause memory bloat.
 - If main thread is showing a lot of CPU usage, but worker threads are getting very little work, there are two possible cases:
   - You have too many workers, causing overhead.